 How does the repair of vinyl floors work?

-In the event of minor damage, vinyl flooring can be repaired in which only the affected area is treated, and in the case of major or more serious damage, replacement of the damaged covering is required.
+In the case of minor damage, vinyl flooring can be repaired by treating only the affected area, while in the case of larger or more serious damage, the damaged flooring must be replaced.

 Remove scratches and grinding marks